scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

         >>> rng = np.random.default_rng()

-The scope is defined
+The variable scope is defined
-per docstrings. i.e. for a given function's docstrings, it's possible, and a good thing, to separate code with explanations.
+per docstrings. i.e. for a given function's docstrings.
+It means variables cannot be shared between functions from the same file.
+What is possible, and recommended, is to separate code within a single example block with explanations.
 Note that blank lines surrounding all block codes are required.

     Yes::